Best Practices for Preventing Accidental Data Leakage

 Creating Smart Group Without Updating Memberships

-A query-based dynamic smart group is one whose membership is determined by the supplied criteria.
-The results can be previewed but not acted upon until needed.
-Keeping out of the update schedule ensures that membership updates only occur when you manually trigger them.
+A query-based dynamic smart group determines its membership from the supplied criteria.
+You can preview the results without acting on them until needed.
+Keeping the group out of the update schedule ensures that membership updates occur only when you manually trigger them.

 Keeping a group and its membership hidden from discoverability by external tools like Outlook can also help you comply with organizational policies for ensuring secrecy.